 At 640 acres, with over 14 miles of shoreline, Lake Toxaway is the largest private lake in the state of North Carolina.

-It is fed primarily by the Toxaway River and additionally by several mountain streams, with Toxaway Falls being where the lake flows out.
+Located near Brevard NC, this lake is fed primarily by the Toxaway River and additionally by several mountain streams, with Toxaway Falls being where the lake flows out.

 Built in the 1960s, this is actually the second rendition of Lake Toxaway, and it’s surrounded by golf courses and country clubs.

 The first was constructed in the 1890s, but the earthen dam collapsed in 1916 due to severe flooding (receiving 24 inches of rain in 24 hours).

 This was the first artificial lake in the Appalachian Mountains.

 The well-to-do can visit Lake Toxaway by staying at the Greystone Inn (est. 1915), a historic Blue Ridge hotel with 30 rooms, a spa, fine dining, and gorgeous vistas of the lake.